Can Writers Be Happy?

 by Writing Workshops Org Admin

 Can writers be happy?
-I recently read Justin Maiman's article on happiness (he is taking Laurie Santos' famous free class on happiness at Yale) and I thought about being a writer, about the frustrations and doubts that occur when you wonder if what you have to say, or the story you want to tell, is worth wrestling to the page.
+I read Justin Maiman's article on happiness (he is taking Laurie Santos' famous free class on happiness at Yale) and I thought about being a writer, about the frustrations and doubts that occur when you wonder if what you have to say, or the story you want to tell, is worth wrestling to the page.

 Writers are notoriously anxious and many, including myself, have suffered with imposter syndrome.
 It is hard not to compare yourself to writers who might be ahead of you in their writing journey or who might have found early success while you're still struggling to find your voice or foothold in the publishing industry.